awesomemotive/easy-digital-downloads/readme.txt

 You can use Easy Digital Downloads to sell your digital products with less fees than Gumroad or Etsy, and create unlimited products, and never pay a listing fee.

-If Easy Digital Downloads doesn't quite fit your needs, we suggest you try WP Simple Pay.

-[WP Simple Pay](https://wpsimplepay.com/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_content=something-else&utm_term=description) is the #1 Stripe Payments Plugin for WordPress.
+If Easy Digital Downloads doesn't quite fit your needs, we suggest you try [WP Simple Pay](https://wpsimplepay.com/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_content=something-else&utm_term=description), the #1 Stripe Payments Plugin for WordPress.

-= Branding guideline =
-Easy Digital Downloads is a product by Sandhills Development, LLC.
-When writing about the digital eCommerce plugin by Easy Digital Downloads, please make sure to always reference us by full name before you use our short name of EDD.

-Easy Digital Downloads (correct)
-EDD (correct)
-easy digital downloads (incorrect)
-Edd (incorrect, this is our mascot's name!) edd (incorrect)

 == Installation ==